brunokoga/pathfinder-markdown/prd_markdown/ultimateMagic/magic/bindingOutsiders.md

 **Nalfeshnee (SR 25)** : These demons love knowledge, especially that within their specialties of manipulation and greed.
 Nalfeshnees bargain knowledge for knowledge, but never give more than they gain.

 **Omox (SR 23)** : These slimy demons enjoy the destruction of beautiful things.
-For their services, they often take âgiftsâ that involve the destruction of beautiful things—in particular an attractive young man or woman as sacrifice.
+For their services, they often take “gifts” that involve the destruction of beautiful things—in particular an attractive young man or woman as sacrifice.

 **Quasit** : Even more pathetic than the dretch, the quasit seeks only the assurance that it can return to the Abyss when its task is complete.